 One last thing; if you’re coming an hour and a half before game time or less, the train will start to get packed with Yankee fans.
 If you can, try to hop on somewhere south of Grand Central Station, for a better chance of landing a seat.

 That’s just one way to get to Yankee Stadium…there are also Metro-North trains, buses, even ferries…not to mention inexpensive and even free parking spots.
+This handy little guide will tell you everything you need to know.
 But if you’re going economic, the 4 is as good as any.